 Collation is the process of comparing different copies of the same text in order to identify variants between them, and is a crucial part of scholarly editing, both for establishing an accurate text and for understanding the history of the printing process.
 This has often been done using an optical collator, typically consisting of a pair of plane mirrors which can be manually adjusted so that images of two different copies are quasi-superimposed by the brain, allowing differences between them to stand out.
 While this method has achieved good results, it is both time-consuming and tiring to the user.

-The Oxford Traherne, in collaboration with Professor Andrew Zisserman FRS and Joon Son Chung (Visual Geometry Group, Engineering Science, Oxford), and Dr Christopher Palmer (Balliol, Oxford), has developed the Traherne Digital Collator, an innovative digital collation system, which is easier to use than existing methods of optical collation, will enable faster and more detailed textual comparison, and make it possible to analyse the printed text in ways not currently possible.
+The Oxford Traherne, in collaboration with Professor Andrew Zisserman FRS, Joon Son Chung, and Dr Abhishek Dutta (Visual Geometry Group, Engineering Science, Oxford), and Dr Christopher Palmer (Balliol, Oxford), has developed the Traherne Digital Collator, an innovative digital collation system, which is easier to use than existing methods of optical collation, will enable faster and more detailed textual comparison, and make it possible to analyse the printed text in ways not currently possible.
 We anticipate that it will transform the scholarly editing process, and become a standard research tool.

 We believe that collation should not be divorced from examination of the material text, and that there will always be features which can only be interpreted by the examination of the original volume.
 We have therefore designed a system which combines digital functionality with the retention of the vital link to the physical text.
 It consists of image comparison software and associated image capture equipment, in a portable form suitable for use in libraries.
 Live images of the physical volume are displayed by the camera on a laptop, while the software compares them with existing photographs of a second copy of the text and automatically identifies variants.
 The software performs transformations to align the images, and can offer a choice of several different visualizations of the variants.
 It can also be used independently with two image sets.